upleveled/node-random-emoji-generator-spring-2024-atvie/README.md

 🦊
 ```

-With user input of a correct emoji name: print emoji
+Display a specific emoji by providing the emoji name as an argument:

 ```
 node index.js smiley
 😊
 ```

-With user input of an incorrect emoji name: print error message that emoji doesn't exist
+Display an error message if the emoji name is incorrect:

 ```
-node index.js upleveled
+node index.js UpLeveled
-Sorry upleveled emoji doesn't exist
+This emoji "UpLeveled" doesn't exist
 ```

 ## TODO

 - [x] figure out how to print a single emoji
-- [x] figure out data type
-- [x] figure out how to get emojis (library?)
+- [x] figure out how to get emojis, maybe from a library
 - [x] figure out how to randomize the emojis
-- [x] figure out how to receive the user input
+- [x] figure out how to receive user input from the command line
-- [x] figure out how to use the text from the input and create an emoji
+- [x] figure out how to print emoji with user input
-- [x] figure out how to show an error when emoji doesn't exist
+- [x] figure out how to print an error message when the emoji doesn't exist